NCubss/SuperWE/README.md

 and adds new features (such as the star coin and the _World Maker, coming soon....._)

-Currently, there are no builds available as SuperWE is in early alpha.
+Currently, there are only available demos to play as SuperWE is in early alpha.

 Obtaining SuperWE
 ----------------------------------------------------------------